nicolas055/FrontendMentor-NewsletterSignUp/README.md

 const emailRegex = /^[a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}$/;
 ```

-I also learned how to reload a page through js:
+I also learned how to reload a page using js:
 ```js
 dismissBtn.addEventListener("click", () => {
     location.reload();